ipvalverde/PipelineNet/README.md

 ```
 The result will be true because of the type used in the `Finally` method.

-You can also choose to throw an exception in the `Finally` method instead of returning a value:
+You can also choose to throw an exception in the finally instead of returning a value:
 ```C#
 var exceptionHandlersChain = new ResponsibilityChain<Exception, bool>(new ActivatorMiddlewareResolver())
     .Chain<OutOfMemoryExceptionHandler>()